Vegan Pumpkin Bread (Easy + Healthy)

 Here is everything you will need, including ingredient substitutions:

-• Pumpkin Puree – Instead of the standard 1 cup of puree, like many recipes, I prefer to use the whole can of pumpkin puree, as to not waste or have to use the rest up later, which I never end up doing.
-I think you’ll love this 1 can pumpkin bread recipe as much as I do!
+- Pumpkin Puree – Instead of the standard 1 cup of puree used in many recipes, I prefer using the whole can of pumpkin puree so as not to waste or have to use the rest later, which I never end up doing.
 Be sure to only use 100% pumpkin puree, not pumpkin pie filling.

-• Flour – Use just about any flour – spelt, white whole wheat, all-purpose, 1 to 1 GF flour blend.
+- Flour – Just about any flour will work – spelt, white whole wheat, all-purpose, 1 to 1 GF flour blend.

-• Sugar – I used coconut sugar, but feel free to use your favorite.
-I have also made this using 2/3 cup maple syrup at room temp in place of sugar with great results (works with oil or applesauce).
+- Sugar – I used coconut sugar, but feel free to use your favorite.
+I have also made this using 2/3 cup maple syrup at room temperature in place of sugar with great results.

-• Applesauce or neutral oil – I’ve used both with great results, use your preferred.
+- Applesauce or neutral oil – I’ve used both with excellent results.
 Applesauce may yield a slightly denser loaf.
 Here is an easy homemade Unsweetened Applesauce.

-• Spices – I used the pumpkin pie spice mix, plus a little extra cinnamon for that added boost of flavor.
+- Spices – I used the pumpkin pie spice mix, plus a little extra cinnamon for an added boost of flavor.
 If using the individual spices, adjust the measurement to suit your taste.

-• Toppings: Add chopped pepitas, walnuts or whole sesame seeds or oats to the top for added texture and visual appeal.
-Sometimes I’ll lightly sprinkle the top with raw sugar before baking (this is my daughters preferred topping).
+- Toppings: Adding chopped pepitas, walnuts, whole sesame seeds, or oats to the top will add texture and visual appeal.
+Sometimes, I’ll lightly sprinkle the top with raw sugar before baking (this is my daughter’s preferred topping).

 Now, let’s put it all together…